wleite/wleite.github.io/_posts/2025-02-05-the-future-of-cloud-architectures-trends-to-watch-in-2025.md

 date: 2025-02-05 17:50 -0600
 author: Willian Leite
 categories: [Cloud, Architecture, Trends]
-tags: [Cloud, AI, 2025, Trends]
+tags: [Cloud, AI, '2025', Trends]
 excerpt: "Explore the emerging trends in cloud architectures that will shape the future of IT infrastructure in 2025."
 ---

-# The Future of Cloud Architectures: Trends to Watch in 2025
+# The Future of Cloud Architectures Trends to Watch in 2025

 Cloud architecture continues to evolve rapidly, driven by advancements in technology and the growing need for businesses to become more agile, scalable, and secure.
 As we approach 2025, several trends are poised to reshape the landscape of cloud computing.
 In this post, we’ll explore these trends and provide insights on what to expect in the near future.